altruios/namshubettulpa/public/namshubettulpa/chapters/a-stone-walled-kink.md

 }
 {
 "K::Martha?"
-*She paused her head tilted to the left*
+*She paused her head tilted to the right*
 "R::You don't watch a lot of TV, do you?"
 *Kent tilted his head*
 "K::No: can't say that I do."